WELCOME TO THE

 Learned Something New!

-A very interesting little museum with a working lock model and a brand new, beautifully designed exhibits upstairs.
-The docent that greeted us was very knowledgeable and kept us engaged and then we went poking around on our own inside and out.
-This museum is a nice little treasure located at the other end of Havre de Grace on a beautiful spot overlooking the Susquehanna River.
+A very interesting museum with a working lock model and impressive new and beautifully designed exhibits upstairs.
+The docent that greeted us was very knowledgeable and personable and kept us engaged and then we went poking around on our own inside and out.
+This museum is a treasure located at the north end of Havre de Grace on a beautiful spot overlooking the Susquehanna River.
 Highly recommend this to history lovers.
-John R. Albany

 White background.